-Eliza uniquely designed over 25 multi-channel programs focusing on health outcomes related to diabetes, heart health, medication adherence, dental health, post-hospital discharge care, preventive care and well-baby/well child initiatives.
-Each outreach incorporated a short assessment of socioeconomic barriers to care, including topics such as concerns about life necessities (food, shelter, and safety), physical and emotional impact on work and caregiving, and the ability to overcome problems and seek help when needed.
-Learn more in this downloadable case study.
+HMS Eliza uniquely designed more than 25 multi-channel programs focusing on health outcomes related to diabetes, heart health, medication adherence, dental health, post-hospital discharge care, preventive care and well-baby/well child initiatives.
+Each outreach incorporated an SDOH assessment of socioeconomic barriers to care, including topics such as concerns about life necessities (food, shelter, and safety), physical and emotional impact on work and caregiving, and the ability to overcome problems and seek help when needed.
+To learn more, download this case study by completing the form.

 Eliza partnered with our MCO client to educate parents about the importance of preventive care, remind them that their children may be due for a well- child visit, and even help them find a doctor and set up an appointment.
 We designed a multi-channel, multi-touch approach, including an automated call, followed up by an email to reinforce the information and to promote plan resources.
 Learn more in this downloadable case study.